Talk to a Lawyer

 New York Home Buyers: What Does It Mean to Be "In Contract" and What Happens to Your Downpayment

-Unusual offer and contracting procedures in the state of New York.
+Unusual real estate offer and contracting procedures in the state of New York.

 Co-op Purchase Contracts: What to Watch Out For